Juicy/juicy-markdown-tabbededitor/README.md

+:warning: This element is **DEPRECATED**.
+See [the deprecation announcement](https://github.com/Juicy/juicy-markdown-tabbededitor/issues/6).

 # &lt;juicy-markdown-tabbededitor&gt;

 > Polymer Element with GitHub Flavored Markdown (GFM) editor with file drop, paste functionality and a preview tab